rydgaze/prisoners_dillema/README.md

     node ./dist/gameorchestrator.js
 ```
 # Adding new strategies
 Simple to add by implementing "Strategy" interface defined in Strategy.ts.
-The strategies are stored in ./strategies folder
+The strategies are stored in ./Strategies folder
-Easier to copy something like TitForTat.ts to create an new one
+Easier to copy something like TitForTat.ts to create an new one.

+Once the new strategy is created and stored in ./Strategies folder, add it to the "strategies" key in ./config/default.json